signzy

 There are several ways to find a business EIN, ranging from free manual searches to automated API solutions.
 Each method has different trade-offs in terms of cost, speed, and reliability.

-Now you know your options – let’s discuss the specifics of each method.
+Now that you know your options, let’s discuss the specifics of each method.
 Method 6 should be your best bet if you’re doing things at scale.

-The most straightforward approach is simply asking the business for their EIN.
+The most straightforward approach is simply asking the business for its EIN.
 Most legitimate companies provide this information readily since it’s not considered sensitive data like SSNs.

 You can request EINs through Form W-9 (Request for Taxpayer Identification Number and Certification), which businesses are legally required to complete for tax reporting purposes.
 Many businesses include their EIN on invoices, contracts, or official letterhead, making it easily accessible during normal business interactions.